ovh/ai-training-examples/jobs/neuralangelo/README.md

 >				--config=projects/neuralangelo/configs/custom/lego.yaml \
 >				--max_iter=1000"
 > ```
-> Note: To limit the time spent in processing, the iterations are set to 1000 but would need to be much more for a more
-> detailed result (in Neuralangelo collab example, it is set to 20000).
-> Here the step should take approximately 5 min to run on 1 ai1-1-gpu GPU (1 hour for 20000 iterations)
 >
+> Note: To limit the time spent in processing, the iterations are set to 1000 but would need to be much more for a more detailed result (in Neuralangelo collab example, it is set to 20000).
+>
+> Here the step should take approximately 5 min to run on 1 ai1-1-gpu GPU (1 hour for 20000 iterations).
+>

-You can follow the training job status using following commands
+You can follow the training job status using the following commands:

 ```shell
 # Get updated info for the job
 make process-job
 ```

 ```shell
 # Get Job status
 make process-status
 ```

 ```shell
 # Get and follow job logs
 make process-logs
 ```

-Once the job is done, we can run the 3D model extraction.
+Once the job is done, we can run the 3D model extraction that will work with the model we just trained.

-## Extract meshes from model
+### Extract meshes from model

+The AI Training job we are running will now generate a 3D mesh `.ply` file out of the model:

 ```shell
 make extract